forestgrape/coronavirus/index.md

         - obesity
         - diabetes
         - hypertension
+        - smoking history
+        - air pollution history (likely a risk factor for ARDS since most death are in larger cities.
+A decreased clearance has been shown for a variety of pollutants.)
     * extern factors
          - dry air
              * humidified air increases mucus transport [Hong](#hong), [Hasani](#hasani)